- This article by Gartner makes several fallacious statements about forecasting and Big Data.

 The Impact of Listening to Gartner on These Topics

-Those in the position to heed Gartner’s advice on big data forecasting should be wary.
+Those in the position to heed Gartner’s advice on significant data forecasting should be wary.

 The information Gartner is providing in these two quotations is incorrect, and Gartner may or not believe it themselves (I will cover why in a future article).
 But it is clear Gartner is making up quite a bit about big data forecasting.